Chicago has two world-class observation decks – 360 Chicago and Skydeck Chicago – making it difficult for a visitor to choose.

 Sometimes the opening times of the observatories may help you decide on which one to visit.

-Skydeck Chicago is open daily from 9 am to 10 pm.
+Skydeck Chicago opens from 9 am to 10 pm from March to September, Monday to Friday.

 TILT vs. Ledge